chrisferreyra13/mcons/mecons/complexity/README.md

 * [2]: Schartner et al., 2017.

 ## Amplitude coalition entropy (ACE)
 It reflects the entropy over time of the constitution (coalition) of the set of most active channels [2].
 It is similar to Lempel-Ziv complexity in the sense that it quantifies variability in space and time of the activity [1].
-The normalised value is computed in the same way as LZc.
+The normalised value is computed in the same way as LZc [1][2].

 Readings recommendations:
 * [1]: Schartner et al., 2015.